-These people may return to the hospital later and have serious risks to their health or life because of a health care provider's medical errors.
+Patients discharged too soon may return to the hospital later with severe risks to their health or life because of these healthcare provider medical errors.
 These risks may be more significant now more than ever.

-Healthcare providers are trying to do anything and everything they can in these uncertain times, but a patient's duty of care is always the top priority and a patient's rights are what we fight for whenever the need arises.
+Healthcare providers are trying to do anything and everything they can in these uncertain times, but a patient's duty of care is always the top priority.
+A patient's rights are what we fight for whenever the need arises.

 Failure to Recognize Post-Accident Internal Bleeding

-While abroad, he found out that he had internal bleeding and had to be rushed in a jet over 900 miles, from an island back to Tampa.
-At the hospital, a portion of his GI tract had to be removed over the course of two surgeries.
-As his organs were very swollen and couldn't be reconnected, he also had to have an emergency ileostomy, surgery used to move waste out of the body.
-Luckily, about three or four months later, when most of his trauma healed, his doctor was able to do a reversal surgery to reconnect his GI tract, so that he no longer needed the ostomy bag.
+While our client involved in an auto accident was abroad, he found out that he had internal bleeding and had to be rushed in a jet over 900 miles from an island back to Tampa.
+At the hospital, a portion of his GI tract had to be removed through two surgeries.
+As his organs were very swollen and couldn't be reconnected, he also had to have an emergency ileostomy - surgery used to move waste out of the body.
+Luckily, about three or four months later, when most of his trauma healed, his doctor was able to do a reversal surgery to reconnect his GI tract so that he no longer needed the ostomy bag.

 - Had to be put on an IV